Lanceback/Lanceback/README.md

 Unofficially... well I have a really cool name for it that is hilariously 80's sci-fi and also perfectly fitting.
 If you want to know what it is, ask nicely.

-I'm pretty good at python, HTML(along with it's companions, javascript and CSS), GO, gdscript, bash, and am just barely capable with C.
+I'm pretty good at python, HTML, javascript, CSS, gdscript and bash.
+I'm ok at GO, and am just barely capable with C and perl.

 I've also been known to play with drones on occasion.